 This film adaptation of Thinner was directed by Tom Holland.
 Tom Holland first emerged as a genre screenwriter with works like The Initiation of Sarah (1978), Class of 1984 (1982), The Beast Within (1982), Psycho II (1983), Scream for Help (1984) and Cloak and Dagger (1984).
 Holland made his directorial debut with the well received vampire film Fright Night (1985) and then went onto the non-genre Whoopi Goldberg comedy Fatal Beauty (1987), Childs Play (1988), which started off the Chucky franchise, and the psycho secretary film The Temp (1993).
 Holland had previously ventured into Stephen King territory with the tv mini-series adaptation of The Langoliers (1995).
-Subsequent to Thinner, Holland appears to have vanished into the ether, only turning up as a director of one episode of Masters of Horror (2005-7).
+Subsequent to Thinner, Holland appears to have vanished into the ether, only turning up as a director of one episode of Masters of Horror (2005-7) and the short-lived tv series Twisted Tales (2013).

 As a scriptwriter, Tom Hollands work had a great deal of promise but with each outing he made as a director, this gradually disappeared into a blandness.
 This blandness is certainly something that typifies Thinner.
 The script and direction never get to the heart of Robert John Burkes horror.
 Tom Holland seems to concern himself only with external displays but never keys things in on a psychological level.
 Instead, we get silly dream sequences where Kari Wuhrer uses a slingshot to fire ball bearings through Robert John Burkes hand and Michael Constantine pursues Burke in a huge semi-trailer, which are both unnecessary and ridiculously overblown.
 Certainly, the makeup effects are highly convincing.
 As the 300-pound man, Robert John Burke is extremely believable we even get a brief nude rear shot of his obese body.
 Unfortunately either it seems because the technical facility to show such was not there or beyond the films budget we correspondingly see nothing of the anorexic Burke, only his gaunt face with the rest of his body being kept huddled and swathed in clothing meaning that the true horror of his wasting away is kept off-screen.